Kansas / County

 What is the weather like in Garden City, KS year-round?

-Garden City experiences four distinct seasons with hot summers reaching up to 93°F and chilly winters dipping to 18°F. The area receives around 20 inches of rainfall annually and enjoys abundant sunshine, with 70% of days being sunny.
+Garden City experiences four distinct seasons, with warm summers reaching highs of 93°F and cold winters dipping to 18°F. The area receives about 20 inches of rainfall annually and enjoys sunshine on 70% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter